suncoast-devs/handbook/lessons/front-end-safari/responsive.md

 ## Make the featured images into a grid

-By adding the following CSS inside the media query we can format the gallery into a grid and apply some gap in between the elements.
+By adding the following CSS inside the media query, we can format the gallery into a grid and apply some gap in between the elements.

 ```css